andrewendlinger/hypermri_test_data/README.md

     ❯ git push
     ```

+Please check out section 2.1 for info about correct commit messages!

 3. Verify the changelog update:

     After 1-2 minutes, pull the changes and check the `CHANGELOG.md` file to ensure the update was logged correctly.